7 Hacks for Curly Hair

 Regular cotton towels are often very coarse and drying, which isn’t great for curls.
 The cotton absorbs too much moisture, and the roughness disturbs the cuticle along the hair shaft, making it more prone to frizz.

 Using a microfibre towel, or even an old t-shirt, to gently blot your hair helps absorb excess moisture without dulling or damaging your hair.
+For best results, try our AQUIS hair Turban for fast, gentle drying.

 Although it sounds strange, plopping is one of the best things to have ever happened to curly hair.
 It’s a method of drying your hair, either partially or fully, that prevents roots from drying flat due to being weighed down from moisture giving you more body and volume.
 Not just that, but it can help your curls to clump naturally.
 More on this below...